-Scabies mites are less common but are contagious to other animals and humans, and cause a disorder known as sarcoptic mange (or scabies), which results in severe itching along with red, inflamed skin, sores, scabs, and hair loss.
+Scabies mites are less common but are contagious to other animals and humans and cause a disorder known as sarcoptic mange (or scabies), resulting in severe itching and red, inflamed skin sores, scabs, and hair loss.

-See the following informational handout for further information about demodex mites and mange, published by DVM360 in, again, a PDF format.
+See the following informational handout for further information about Demodex mites and mange published by DVM360 in PDF format.

 4. Fungal Infection